|

 Mike, according to Eddie, was the Ted Williams of softball.

-greatest pitcher softball could produce at the height
+pitcher softball could produce at the height of its popularity.

 |